 The belief that the Earth was divinely created in 4004 BC originates with the writings of another Ulster-based Protestant, Archbishop of Armagh James Ussher, in 1654.
 Ussher calculated the date based on textual clues in the Old Testament, even settling on a date and time for the moment of creation: in the early hours of 23 October.’

-This cult-like (or is it occult?) aspect of the culture of the British ethnic minority has been one of the driving forces in Unionism in Ireland for the last three centuries and no more so than in the last forty years.
-But the main story is the same one it always has been, the same old settler versus native prejudices.
+This cult-like aspect of ideological unionism has been one of the driving forces in modern Irish history and no more so than in the last forty years.
+But the main story is the same one it always has been: the same old anachronistic and largely delusional settler versus native dynamic.